elsbrock/go-ghwrite/README.md

   -name string
         the author name, defaults to the owner name of the token -read-tar
-        interpret input as far and upload individual files
+        interpret input as tarball and upload individual files

 A valid Github token with scope `repo` is required in GOGHWRITE_TOKEN.
 ```